 Assembled a Working Group: PDA has developed a diverse task force—of which SCB is a part—to develop an initial draft standard.
 SCB has coordinated a larger expert working group with ongoing project calls to provide targeted input to the task force and increase engagement and awareness of this standard.
-The working group is currently outlining the various areas that will need to be addressed in this standard to complete the initial standard draft.
+The task force is currently drafting the standard, and it will soon be released for public comment.

 To join the SCB working group or learn more about this initiative, please contact SCB.